With that, do you want to just launch us off by reading your email?

 You put in a nanny cam.

-You, you know, the the camera's in the tent.
+You know, the camera's in the tent.

 You do whatever you need to do.

-You can be full on big brother surveillance state if you have to be, right?
+You can be full-on big brother surveillance state if you have to be, right?

 And you find out what the hell is going on.

-And then you go in, and you don't tell the kids necessarily that you've recorded or that you've been listening in or that you whatever, right?
+And then you go in and you don't tell the kids necessarily that you've recorded or that you've been listening in or that you whatever, right?

 And you ask them what's going on.